KallistaXue/social-media-app/README.md

 This is a simplified social media application built for learning and demonstration.
 This project provides a hands-on implementation of common social media functionalities including user registration, profile management, post creation, commenting, and liking posts.
 This repository contains the code for a Social Media App API built using Java and PostgreSQL.
 The API has been tested using Postman.

+Functions include:
+- Register user account
+- Create and manage user profile
+- Log in to user account
+- Post create, update and delete
+- Display a user's posts
+- Comment (on a post) create and delete
+- Like and unlike (a post)

 ## Prerequisites

 - Java JDK (version 20.0.1)